TV Viewership Data: Best TV Viewership Datasets & Databases

 Nowadays, there are much more accurate ways of measuring TV viewership.
 Nielsen ratings are used to determine audience size and composition in the USA.
 This records how many people tuned into specific programs at specific times.

 New software has also been developed to record TV viewership data.
 The digital video recorder (DVR) was one such invention.
-This tracks the frequency your TV is tuned to to determine which channel you are watching.
+This tracks the frequency your TV is tuned to determine which channel you are watching.

 The final main method is GTAM (Global Television Audience Metering) which is aimed at dealing with the new challenges that arise with development of different TV watching technologies, like streaming services such as Netflix, or on-demand and catch-up TV.